ShannonWetnight/gameshelf/README.md

 ## Single Sign-On
 You can easily lock GameShelf behind SSO with Authelia, Tinyauth, Authentik, and more, by using forward Auth.
 > GameShelf was not created to natively support SSO, user creation, mapping, or profiles.
-The purpose of GameShelf is to offer a frictionless library of DRM-free games to a local network of users, typically between 1-10 users in size.
+The purpose of GameShelf is to offer a frictionless library of DRM-free games to a local network, typically between 1-10 users in size.
 Using SSO or branching and adding profile functionality can be done but extends beyond the scope of GameShelf's intended purpose.